 For instance, absolute response diversity measured as divergence, was found to be higher for a community having high diversity in species’ optimum positions for temperature, but low diversity for salinity, compared to a community having high diversity in species’ optimum positions for salinity, but low for temperature (Fig. 12).
 When we simulated the same example, but this time species had exactly the same response curves to salinity and temperature (e.g. salinity and temperature have the same effect on species’ growth rate), the absolute divergence was the same in the two scenarios (Fig 12).
 Hence, response diversity is influence not only by the diversity in species responses to each of the environmental variable, but also by the relative impact of the environmental variables on the trait used to quantify response diversity.

-This was also particularly clear when looking at absolute divergence of the community three of the negative correlation in optimum diversity scenario (high diversity in species’ responses to temperature, but low to salinity), which showed a higher value compared to communities two of the first, second, and third scenarios (all showing intermediate species’ diversity in response to both salinity and temperature).
+This was also particularly clear when looking at absolute functional divergence of the community three of the negative correlation in optimum diversity scenario (high diversity in species’ responses to temperature, but low to salinity), which showed a higher value compared to communities two of the first, second, and third scenarios (all showing intermediate species’ diversity in response to both salinity and temperature).
 This seems to suggest that having high diversity in species’ responses to one environmental driver, but low to another one, leads to higher absolute dissimilarity compared to having intermediate diversity of species’ responses to both environmental drivers.
 However, this is again determined by the stronger response species show to temperature.
 When species are equally influenced by two environmental variables, there is actually no qualitative difference in absolute divergence between the two scenario exposed above (high:low vs intermediate:intermediate, Fig 12).
 Overall, we highlight here the dependence of response diversity not only on the diversity in species’ responses to the single environmental variables, but also on the magnitude of the response species show to each environmental variable.

 Discussion on the effects of mean value of environmental variables of multifarious response diversity

 The mean value around which the environmental variables fluctuate was found to be an important driver of response diversity.
 We anticipated that the highest response diversity should have been found when temperature and salinity fluctuate around an intermediate mean value in communities having high diversity in species’ responses to both environmental variables.

-This expectation was not met for what concerns dissimilarity.
+This expectation was not met for response dissimilarity.
 Dissimilarity was found to be consistently higher when temperature and salinity were fluctuating around high mean values, independently on whether temperature was the dominant environmental driver or not.
 Yet, this is easily explained by the shape of species’ response curves, which showed the largest magnitude of change in growth rate in response to either temperature or salinity at the higher end of the gradients (supplement figure).
 That is, species show (mostly) large and negative growth rate values at high values of salinity or temperature compared to the rest of gradient.
 Though, when diversity in species’ responses increases, even a less negative growth rate in the high end of the gradient for one of the two environmental variables results in a large value of dissimilarity.
 It is worthwhile remembering that dissimilarity does not consider the direction of the variation in the derivative values, but only considers the absolute variation.
-Hence, even if most of the responses have the same direction (negative growth rates, and thus negative derivatives), but one or few species in a community show positive or less negative growth rate, this is sufficient to determine a high dissimilarity value.
+Hence, even if most of the responses have the same direction (negative growth rates, and thus negative derivatives), but one or few species in a community show less negative growth rate, this is sufficient to determine a high dissimilarity value.